-Information regarding graduate programs and admission is in another section of the Catalog.
-Each department also includes in its description information about its specific program(s).
+Information regarding graduate programs and admission is in the “Graduate Education” section of the Catalog.
+Each department also includes information in its description about their specific program(s).
 Check specific departments for program requirements.

 Scholarships and Awards

 The Colleges of Arts and Sciences and their departments provide scholarships and awards to exceptional students.
-For a selective list of scholarships, see "Tuition, Fees, and Financial Aid."
-If you wish specific information on prizes or scholarships offered through the Colleges of Arts and Sciences, contact the appropriate department or check CA$H (Computer-Assisted Scholarship Help), a source of more than a thousand scholarships, accessible on the Web at dbserver.its.hawaii.edu/cash/.
+For a selective list of scholarships, see “Tuition, Fees, and Financial Aid.”
+If you wish specific information on prizes or scholarships offered through the Colleges of Arts and Sciences, contact the appropriate department.